Selection Rules for Quasi-Bound States in the Continuum: Background

-Figure~\ref{fig1} overviews the design process of a compact optical device (a two-dimensional DHCG) supporting a sharp spectral feature due to a symmetry-protected BIC.
-However, this process represented just one high symmetry mode not accessible by monatomic PCSs, and explored the behavior as a result of only one specific perturbation.
+Figure~\ref{fig1} overviews the design process of a compact optical device (a two-dimensional DHCG) supporting a sharp spectral feature due to a quasi-BIC.
+However, this process represented just one high symmetry mode, and explored the behavior as a result of only one specific perturbation.
 This behavior was shown to be weakly dependent on incident angle (Fig.~\ref{fig1}(i)), but strongly dependent on incident polarization (Fig.~\ref{fig1}(k)).
-The remainder of this paper will provide a theoretical description allowing prediction of the polarization behavior (selection rules) of all high symmetry modes and perturbations.
+The key result of this paper is a theoretical description allowing prediction of the polarization behavior (selection rules) of all high symmetry modes and perturbations.
+With this result, which we call the ``catalog of selection rules", the design process overviewed in Fig.~\ref{fig1} can be summarized as having three steps: (1) Choose a high symmetry mode for its real-space properties (e.g., for its field overlap with the high index material); (2) Optimize the band structure by tuning the parameters in unperturbed structure (as in Fig.~\ref{fig1}(i)); (3) Choose a proper perturbation according to the desired selection rules (e.g., targeting $y$ polarization).
+The catalog serves as a comprehensive guide for step (3), clarifying the wealth of options in conjunction with the choice in step (1) of the desired high symmetry mode; it thereby provides a high-level roadmap for this three step design process resulting in a PCS that confines light in both space and time.
+This design scheme may be further coupled with computational inverse design techniques~\cite{molesky_inverse_2018} to reduce the dimensions of the design parameter space to be explored.